📸 Image coming soon for Carrot Juice

 Diabetic-Friendly Weight Loss Kid-Friendly Vegan Adaptable

-• 1/4 teaspoon Black salt (kala namak) (optional, for authentic Indian flavor) - optional
+• 1/4 teaspoon Black salt (kala namak) (for flavor) - optional

-• 4-5 Ice cubes (optional, for serving chilled) - optional
+• 4-6 Ice cubes (optional for serving) - optional

 Instructions